Connecting Science to Practice

-Not all children are getting equal opportunity to the high-quality learning they need.
+Not all children are getting equal opportunities to access high-quality learning experiences.

-In Virginia, 44% of children entering kindergarten are unprepared in one or more critical areas of math, literacy, social skills, and self-regulation.
-The likelihood of entering kindergarten without key skills rises to above 50% for children who:
+In Virginia, 44% of children entering kindergarten need additional support in one or more critical areas of math, literacy, social skills, and self-regulation.
+Due to systemic and structural inequities, the likelihood that children need more support at kindergarten entry rises to above 50% for children who:

 - Are identified as having a disability.

 - Are English language learners.

 What We Do